-There was a brand new art born in Netherlands in 15th century – the new style of painting, so called “ars nova”.
+There was a brand new art born in the Netherlands in the 15th century – the new style in painting, so called “ars nova”.
 It was famous for illusionistic effects and incredible precision of depicting everyday objects.
-Some scholars say that 15th century netherlandish painting is “a mirror of its times”, which refers to both religious and non-religious depictions.
-All the paintings show the architecture, objects and clothes of that time.
+Some scholars say that the 15th century Netherlandish painting is “a mirror of its times”, which refers to both religious and non-religious depictions.
+All the paintings show architecture, objects and clothes of that time.
 You can actually follow people’s lives from birth to death.
 One of the most important elements of that art is also so called “disguised symbolism” – probably all the objects shown in the pictures have symbolic meanings.

-We don’t know for sure who started that “ars nova” – it is possible that it was born in the workshop of van Eyck brothers (scholars still argue about that).
-Today we will take a look on the masterpiece that was created by another workshop of that time – so called Master of Flémalle’s, in the first half of the 15th century Tournai.
+We don’t know for sure who started that “ars nova” – it is possible that it was born in the workshop of Jan van Eyck (scholars still argue about that).
+Today we will take a look on the masterpiece that was created by another workshop of that time – so called Master of Flémalle, in the first half of the 15th century Tournai.

-For quite a long time it was believed that anonymous Master of Flémalle might be identified as painter Robert Campin, but nowadays most of the scholars don’t think so anymore, as the paintings attributed to the Master of Flémalle are too different from each other to be created by one artist.
-Long story short: the safest idea is to say “Master of Flémalle” and to understand it not as a single artist, but as a workshop, probably the one Robert Campin ran in Tournai.
-There were different painters working in that workshop (for some time also Rogier van der Weyden and Jaques Daret), and of course they worked in their own ways.
+For quite a long time it was believed that anonymous Master of Flémalle may be identified with a painter called Robert Campin, but nowadays most of the scholars don’t think so anymore, as the paintings attributed to the Master of Flémalle are too different from each other to had been created by one artist.
+To make long story short: the safest idea is to say that “Master of Flémalle” was not a single artist, but a workshop, probably the one Robert Campin ran in Tournai.
+There were various painters working in that workshop (including Rogier van der Weyden and Jaques Daret).
 We don’t know who created the triptych that is a subject of this post – probably it is a piece by more than one painter.
-It was made circa 1430 (maybe the central part was created first, and the wings a bit later).
-It is now kept in Metropolitan Museum of Art in New York.
+It was made ca 1430 (maybe the central part was created first, and the wings a bit later).
+It is now kept in the Metropolitan Museum of Art in New York.

-It is called the Mérode Triptych and it is one of the most important masterpieces of netherlandish painting, as well as it still makes the scholars argue about its meaning.
-Central part shows the Annunciation, two donors are depicted in the left wing and the right wing shows Saint Joseph at work.
+It is called the Mérode Triptych, and it is one of the most important masterpieces of the Netherlandish painting, but it still makes the scholars argue about its meaning.
+Central part shows the Annunciation; two donors are depicted in the left wing, and the right wing shows Saint Joseph at work.
 There are many tools around him, and something else is lying on the table… is it a mousetrap?

 But why a mousetrap is supposed to be connected to the devil at all?
-The answer is simple: because the mouse might actually symbolize the devil.
-There were the books called “Bestiaries” in Middle Ages (you can see a fragment of such book above) that contained the descriptions of animals, as well as the explanation of their symbolic meaning.
+The answer is simple: because the mouse may actually symbolise the devil.
+There were the books called “Bestiaries” in the Middle Ages (you can see a fragment of such book above) that contained descriptions of animals, as well as the explanations of their symbolic meaning.
 A mouse is a pest, so it was linked with the forces of evil.
 Annunciation, showed in the central part of the triptych, is a moment of the Incarnation – that is a moment of the defeat of Satan.
-It is not a coincidence, that in some Annunciations you might see a cat, which is actually a living mousetrap!
+It is not a coincidence, that in some Annunciations you may see a cat, which is actually a living mousetrap!

-Anyway, I do not think that the painter of the wings of Mérode Triptych considered Saint Joseph as a frustrated man.
+Personally, I do not think that the painter of the wings of Mérode Triptych considered Saint Joseph a frustrated man.
 I suppose he would rather agree with an image created in the poem by Andrzej Bursa: